-Not long ago I felt for a brief moment while watching Star Trek, that the barrier between us and everything else was really thin and even permeable.
+Not long ago I felt for a brief moment while watching Star Trek, that the barrier between us and everything else was really thin, permeable.
 What an obvious thing to have an epiphany about, even our non-metaphorical skin is permeable.

 I wasn't feeling depressed for most of that time.
 I think I got depressed when I realised that those two universes didn't seem compatible.
 But I think all my suffering comes from not being able to melt with that outside universe.
 Imagine, like a solid blob in a lava lamp, letting gravity pull it down, to be absorbed by the big mass of hot, liquid lava.
 So satisfying.

 And I don't want to only melt with the outside universe, I want to melt with all the other isolated universes too, the ones existing in other people's minds.
-I wonder how many amazing things must happen inside them.
+I wonder how many amazing things must be happening inside them.
 Inside you.
 What do I need to do to be allowed to contemplate you all?
-Other than invite you to mine as often as I can.
+Other than to invite you to mine as often as I can.

 It would be wonderful if everyone invited each other to go have a look at their universes: people would be able to enjoy the wonders of loneliness in company.
 And it would be impossible to harm each other.